JohnReedLOL/Prototypal_C/README.md

 Example:
   Object object;
   int x = 5;
-  object.set("x",x);              // add a new member x to object and set its name to "x" int i = object.get<int>("x");   // get member of type int whose name is "x". returns 5
+  object.set("x",x);              // add a new member x to object and set its name to "x". int i = object.get<int>("x");   // get member of type int whose name is "x". returns 5.

 ===================================================================================================================